-Revaluation rate Assumption Guaranteed minimum pensions (GMPs) At the required statutory rate Pensions in excess of GMP At the required statutory rate In line with CPI over the period to retirement subject to a cap of 5% pa or 2.5% pa, as per the benefits offered by each individual employer
+Revaluation rate Assumption Guaranteed minimum pensions (GMPs) At the required statutory rate Pensions in excess of GMP In line with CPI over the period to retirement subject to a cap of 5% pa or 2.5% pa, as per the benefits offered by each individual employer.

-As at 31 December 2016, the single equivalent average assumed rates of revaluation were:

-Revaluation rate Assumption

-CPI subject to a maximum of 5% pa 2.5% pa

-CPI subject to a maximum of 2.5% pa 2.5% pa
+Increases to pensionable salaries

+X General increases each year in pensionable salaries at CPI plus 0.5% pa.

+Demographic assumptions

-- No allowance for the withdrawal of active members. - All retirements of non-pensioners to take place at the earliest age at which an element of their pension is payable unreduced. - Non-pensioners do not choose to commute any of their pension on retiremental - For pre-retirement mortality: - Nil - For post-retirement mortality: - 95% of the S2NMA and S2NFA tables; and - projected from 2007 in line with the CMI 2015 core projections with a longterm annual rate of improvement of 1.5% (males) / 1.5% (females). - 80% of current pensioners are assumed to have a spouse or civil partner as at the valuation date.
-80% of other members assumed to be married or have a civil partner at retirement, or earlier death. - Spouses/civil partners assumed to be three years younger (male members) or three years older (female members) than the member. - Expenses and Pension Protection Fund levies are paid from the assets of the Fund.
+- x No allowance for the withdrawal of active members. - x All retirements of deferred pensioners to take place at the earliest age at which the pension is payable unreduced. - x Non-pensioners do not choose to commute any of their pension on retirement. - x The mortality assumptions will be based on up-to-date information published by the Continuous Mortality Investigation (CMI) and National Statistics, making allowance for future improvements in longevity.
+The mortality tables used for the valuation at 31 December 2019 are as follows. - x For pre-retirement mortality: - x Nil - x For post-retirement mortality:

+Mortality Assumption Base table 100% of S3NMA tables for males, 100% of S3NFA tables for females; Future improvements Projected from 2013 in line with the CMI 2019 extended model with a long-term annual rate of improvement of 1.5%, a smoothing factor of 7 and an addition to the initial rates of 0.5% pa.

+- x 80% of members are assumed to be married or have a spouse/civil partner/dependant at retirement or earlier death. - x Spouses/civil partners are assumed to be three years younger (male members) or three years older (female members) than the member. - x Expenses and Pension Protection Fund levies are paid from the assets of the Fund. - x An allowance for the cost of adjusting benefits to remove any inequalities arising from Guaranteed Minimum Pensions has been made by increasing the technical provisions by 1%.